-1. Accountants not understanding the client business
+1. Accountants not understanding the business of their accounting clients

 2. Not being visible

-3. Failing to forecast
+3. Failing to do forecasting

 Serena Humphrey, Managing Director of F Word Training, tells of her experience meeting a client whose family business was four days away from running out of cash.
 The clients ran a nine-year-old manufacturing business in the UK, so had slim margins and tight cash flow.
 Despite becoming a household name, the company never had much cash to play with, and the clients started to suspect something was wrong.